jslandes/epi-data-project-demo/docs/data-use-agreement.md

 - Publish or share case-level data outside named agreement parties
 - Link this dataset to other datasets without an amendment to the agreement
 - Store data on personal devices or unapproved cloud storage
-- Commit unsuppressed data to GitHub or any version-controlled repository
+- Commit unsuppressed data to GitHub or any version-controlled repository (not true in demo; you'll see I put fake raw [unsuppressed], cleaned [unsuppressed], cleaned [suppressed] data files in the folders)

 ## Cell suppression requirement